SAEON/academic-kickstart/content/authors/agulhas/_index.md

 ---
 # Display name
-title: Elvirena Coetzee
+title: Agulhas Plain

-# Order in display
-weight: 5

 # Username (this should match the folder name)
 authors:
-- elvirena
+- agulhas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Administrator
+role:

 # Organizations/Affiliations
 organizations: